crossplane/crossplane/design/design-doc-agent.md

   * `*Requirement` custom resources so that infrastructure can be requested.
     Read and write permissions in a specific namespace in the central cluster will be needed.

+Here is an illustration of how synchronization will work:

+![Synchronization Flows][sync-diagram]

 ### RBAC